junxit/us-congress-bills-116/metadata.md

 - 2019-06-20 — Introduced in Senate
 - 2019-06-20 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-09-25 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2019-10-23 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 116-142.
+- 2019-10-23 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 116-142.
+- 2019-10-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 262.